Workers’ Compensation Insurance in West Virginia

 West Virginia workers' compensation insurance

 West Virginia requires all businesses to carry workers’ compensation insurance, with some exceptions.
-This policy provides medical benefits and wage loss benefits for employees who are injured on the job.
+This insurance policy provides medical benefits and wage loss benefits to employees who are injured on the job.

 Who needs workers’ compensation in West Virginia?